 If all available space for PV panels in the Netherlands is used, the Netherlands can meet 75% of its energy needs.
 Energy Research Centre of the Netherlands (ECN) expects that now the application of solar energy really starts to take off, the cost price of usable energy from the sun has gone down and even become lower than the cost price of the increasingly expensive conventional energy.
 This is partly because the price of CO2 is rising and with it the price of conventional power generation.

 Solar energy can be used very well in built-up areas where energy – both electricity and heat generation – is needed.
 This is because solar energy is a quiet, quite maintenance-free type of energy that produces virtually no visual pollution.
 Solar panels for electricity and solar collectors for hot water.
-Applying for a permit is usually not necessary, but you must report the installation to your municipality’s building and housing inspectorate.
+Applying for a permit is usually not necessary, but you must report the installation to your municipality at the building and housing supervision department.